Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • Warm-up and cool down - You must perform a proper warm-up before every EMOM workout to avoid getting injured.
 Usually, you should perform some effective bodyweight dynamic warm-up exercises followed by activation and integration exercises.
 Also, the muscle groups you plan to include in the workout routine should be primarily warmed-up.

 • Recover - There is no point in working out and forgetting to recover afterward.
 Recovery is essential, and overtraining occurs if you don't allow enough time for it.
-When you enter this phase, your body isn't ready for the following workout session, and you enter a state of negative supercompensation or regression.
+When you enter this phase, your body isn't ready for the following workout session, and you enter a state of negative super-compensation or regression.
 You want to avoid this by sleeping enough hours and eating carb-rich food.

 • Focus on proper form - There is little to no effect in performing half reps or reps with the improper technique.
 An extensive number of reps with an improper technique often lead to injury and should be avoided at all costs.
 Focus on maintaining and executing every exercise properly to avoid injuries and produce better results.

 • Progress lightly - EMOM workouts are easy, but many mistake them for regular weightlifting sessions and jump too quickly to raise loads.
-When you progress EMOM workouts, add reps and minutes, and then add resistance as the final touch when your musculoskeletal system is already adapted to the existing training method.
+When you progress with EMOM workouts, add reps and minutes, and then add resistance as the final touch when your musculoskeletal system is already adapted to the existing training method.

-• If you feel pain, stop - This is critical since working out under heavy pain isn't useful.
+• If you feel pain, stop - This is critical since working out in heavy pain isn't useful.
 It comes with more bad things than you can imagine.
 Working out while your ankles, knees, and hips ache can lead to serious health problems and damage your skeletal system.
 This is why you should stop when feeling pain and reattempt the workout only after you recover.

 These are just some basic safety tips, but proper nutrition, supplementation, and other things will be necessary.